tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

    // LastTransitionTime is the last time the condition transitioned from one status to another.
    LastTransitionTime metav1.Time `json:"lastTransitionTime"`

-   // Reason for the conditions last transition.
+   // Reason is a short CamelCase description for the conditions last transition.
    // +optional
    Reason string `json:"reason,omitempty"`